 - All advance tickets are available with a self-print option only.
 You will need access to a printer to print your admission tickets.

-- St Paul’s Cathedral offers complimentary entry for a visitor with a disability and an accompanying carer or necessary companion – these tickets should be requested on arrival.
+- Complimentary tickets are available for visitors with a disability and carers.
+These tickets should be requested on arrival.

 Nearest Train Stations: Blackfriars, Cannon Street or London Bridge